advantages of cranberries - Right Shift advantages of cranberries - Right Shift

 2. Heart Health

 Studies done on cranberries have found positive links between the consumption of these berries and better cardiovascular health.
-These berries may lower bad cholesterol and improve good cholesterol and lipid profiles which can boost cardiovascular health.
-These berries have also been linked to reducing blood pressure and decreasing the risk of diabetes, however, more studies, particularly human studies, are required to establish this connection.
+These berries may lower bad cholesterol and improve good cholesterol and lipid profiles, which can boost cardiovascular health.
+These berries have also been linked to reducing blood pressure and decreasing the risk of diabetes.
+These heart friendly effects are part of the broader cranberries nutrition benefits supported by research.
+However, more studies, particularly human studies, are required to establish this connection.

 3. Digestive Health

-Due to their high fibre content, cranberries promote digestive health.
+The high fibre and antioxidant content contribute to the overall nutritional value in cranberries, making them great for gut health.
 They may help prevent constipation and maintain a healthy digestive tract.
-Additionally, cranberries help introduce good bacteria in the digestive system and reduce the bad bacteria in the colon which can improve overall digestive health.
+Additionally, cranberries help introduce good bacteria in the digestive system and reduce the bad bacteria in the colon, which can improve overall digestive health.

 Conclusion